 d) Matching Requirement: For requests from the Statewide Fund, the applicants will be required to demonstrate a 25 percent (or greater) match of the total grant request from the other sources, including by not limited to Basin Funds.
 A minimum match of 5% of the total grant amount shall be from Basin funds.
 A minimum match of 5% of the total grant amount must come from the applicant or 3rd party sources.
 Sources of matching funds include but are not limited to Basin Funds, in-kind services, funding from other sources, and/or direct cash match.
-Past expenditures directly related to the project may be considered as matching funds if the expenditures occurred within 9 months of the date the application was submitted to the CWCB.
+Past expenditures directly related to the project may be considered as matching funds if the expenditures occurred within 9 months of the date the contract or purchase order between the applicant and the State of Colorado is executed.
 Please describe the source(s) of matching funds.
 (NOTE: These matching funds should also be reflected in your Detailed Budget in Exhibit A of this application)